arturoc/gstreamer1.0-rs/README.md

 - creates a pipeline that opens the default audio input and calculates the rms of the incomming sound.

+`target/examples/appsrc`

+- creates a pipeline using an appsrc that allows to send data into the pipeline.
+In this case it generates video in rust code that is visualized through a default autovideosink.

 `target/examples/gst-launch gstreamer-pìpeline`

 - creates any gstreamer pipeline, to test for example: `target/examples/gst-launch videotestsrc ! autovideosink`